WTF just disconnected? Real-time USB device monitor for Windows with a neon-themed GUI, event logging, and CLI mode.

 Color-coded cards with left accent bars.
 Green for connect, red for disconnect.
 Timestamp, device name, VID:PID, class, manufacturer.

-Neon, Catppuccin Mocha, Dracula, Nord, and Solarized Dark.
-Smooth 300ms transition between them.
+Neon, Dracula, Catppuccin Mocha, and Pastel (light).
+Smooth transitions with Material Design easing.
 Glassmorphism panels with backdrop blur.

 Remembers every device ever connected.
 Search, sort by 5 modes, set nicknames, view first/last seen timestamps and connection count.